Whitening Bonded Teeth: Perfect Your Smile

 Help to ensure you have a positive teeth-whitening experience at home using over-the-counter or dentist-prescribed whitening products by keeping these things in mind:

-Depending on how bad the staining is, dentists can use various tools to try to polish and remove stains from your bonding to make it look brighter.
+Depending on how bad the staining is, dental professionals can use various tools to try to polish and remove stains from your bonding to make it look brighter.
 However, they’ll most likely replace the old bonding with a new shade of resin material that matches the current shade of your natural teeth.
 If you’d rather have an alternative to bonding, you could choose to get veneers or crowns.

 We’ve included some dos and don'ts below for composite bonding that are helpful to know and will help you keep it looking white for as long as possible: